-A conservator is appointed by a court and manages the ward's estate.
+A conservator is often appointed by a probate court judge to manage the ward's estate.
 When a guardian is appointed by the court for the care of the ward, the appointed conservator may or may not be the same person.
 If the conservator is not also the guardian, then the two must work together on the ward's behalf.

 Although a specific conservator may be listed in a will, the court may decide to appoint a more suitable adult to oversee a ward's estate.
 The conservator must also be willing to do the job, and do it ethically.
 They will be held accountable for all expenditures.
 If the conservator uses the ward's assets unethically, they can be personally liable.

 A Surety Bond protects a ward in case the conservator loses or steals the ward's assets.
 There is a yearly premium to maintain the bond, which remains effective until the bond is released or discharged from court.